 Evaluating LLM performance without ground truth using an LLM judge¶

-model as a judge, tasked with determining whether the base model’s answers are correct.
-Since the dataset includes the true genres as ground truth, we can also assess how well the judge model aligns with the actual answers provided in the dataset.
+) as a judge, tasked to determine whether the base model's predictions are correct.
+Since the dataset also contains the ground truth, the notebook also assesses how well the judge model performed.

 from getpass import getpass